Document Destruction, Personal Identifying Information

 - financial transaction device

 Each public or private entity that uses documents containing personal identifying information shall develop a policy for the destruction or proper document disposal of paper documents containing personal identifying information.

-If a recycler or disposal firm is used for handling documents, the contract must require the recycler, storage or disposal firm is not required to verify that the documents it received for document disposal or recycling have been properly destroyed or disposed of, unless specifically stated by contract.
+If a recycler or disposal firm is used for handling documents, the contract must require the recycler, storage or disposal firm is not required to verify that the documents it received for document disposal or recycling have been properly destroyed or disposed of, unless specifically stated by the contract.

 In addition to Colorado laws on document destruction, there are federal laws to follow.
-Health Insurance Portability and Accountability Act (HIPAA), Financial Services Modernization Act (Gramm-Leach-Bliley), and Fair and Accurate Credit Transactions Act (FACTA).
+Health Insurance Portability and Accountability Act (HIPAA), Financial Services Modernization Act (Gramm-Leach-Bliley), and the Fair and Accurate Credit Transactions Act (FACTA).